 Credit risk includes the risk of losses arising from credit migrations, changes in credit spreads or default of counterparties.
-The key credit risk exposures are:
+The key credit risk exposures are as follows:

-- Fixed income securities Exposure to losses from credit migrations, changes in credit spreads or defaults; - Derivative trades default of trade counterparties; and - Reinsurance arrangements default of reinsurance counterparties.
+- Fixed income securities exposure to losses from credit migrations, changes in credit spreads or defaults; - Derivative trades default of trade counterparties; and - Reinsurance arrangements default of reinsurance counterparties.

 The management of credit risk is governed by internal policies such as the Credit Risk Management Policy and the Asset Liability Management Policy.
-The Credit Risk Management Group ("CRMG") is responsible for overseeing and managing credit risk and credit exposures facing the company; and, ensuring that credit risk management policies and controls are in place.
-The CRMG meets at least four times a year.
+The ALMC is responsible for overseeing and managing credit risk and credit exposures facing the company and ensuring that credit risk management policies and controls are in place.
+The ALMC meets at least four times a year.